Last Updated on

 As you can see, more than one University offers Pharmacology.
 This means the cut-off mark for Pharmacology varies.
 You can check these universities JAMB UTME cut off marks here.
 Pharmacology is a good course and you can also check the top best science courses.
 This should not influence you.
 Follow your heart or seek my counsel.

-Depending on your mode of entry, Pharmacology is a three to four years course in Nigeria.
-According to JAMB, Pharmacology is under Faculty/School/College of Medical, Pharmaceutical and Health Science but may be under a different faculty in some universities.
+According to JAMB, a body responsible for your admission into the University or other institutions, Pharmacology is under the Faculty/School/College of Medical, Pharmaceutical and Health Science but may be under a different faculty in some universities in Nigeria.

 Have you read this?